-- A = Excellent
+A = Excellent

-- B = Above Average
+B = Above Average

-- C = Average
+<C = Failure

-- D = Inadequate (undergraduate only)
+P = Pass

-- F = Failure
+W = Withdrawal, a notation (Not a Grade) assigned by the Registrar and reflects an administrative action initiated by the student in accordance with UAB regulations.
+I = Incomplete, a temporary notation assigned a student who has not completed course requirements.

-- P = Pass
+N = No Grade Submitted, a temporary notation made by the Registrar if the course instructor does not assign a grade prior to issuing of grade reports or when the course is designated to extend beyond a single term.

-- W = Withdrawal, a notation (Not a Grade) assigned by the Registrar and reflects an administrative action initiated by the student in accordance with UAB regulations. - I\ = Incomplete, a temporary notation assigned a student who has not completed course requirements. - N = No Grade Submitted, a temporary notation made by the Registrar if the course instructor does not assign a grade prior to issuing of grade reports or when the course is designated to extend beyond a single term. - X = Absent from Final Exam
+X = Absent from Final Exam

-\ Such a notation is the prerogative of the instructor and is normally assigned only if the student's circumstances are extenuating and if there is reasonable expectation that the course requirements can be satisfactorily completed by the end of the following term.
+^{} Such a notation is the prerogative of the instructor and is normally assigned only if the student's circumstances are extenuating and if there is reasonable expectation that the course requirements can be satisfactorily completed by the end of the following term.
 The notation of "I" will convert to an "F" unless an extension is requested specifying the date the student will complete the course requirements.